PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 This labeling strategy allows the model to distinguish both the position (top or bottom) and the color of the traffic lights.

 The following figure shows the dataset distribution.
 We aimed to ensure a minimum number of samples for each class.
-The duration of each light color explains the current imbalance—red lights appear more frequently than green or orange.
+The duration of each light color explains the current imbalance, indeed the red lights appear more frequently than green or orange.

 Additionally, the position of the camera affects the distribution.
 From a distance, the bottom lights are often difficult or impossible to see, especially when their view is obstructed by trees.